Obrelix/.net-Google-Drive-API-v3-File-Handling/README.md

 2)Type your name for your profile

-3)Type your application name.
-Attention the application name is needed to be the same with OAuth 2.0 client name in order to connect to API.
+3)Type your application's name.

-4)click on add user button to save your user profile
+4)Click on "save user" button to save your user profile

-5)Repeat this sequence for any Google account you want to connect.
+5)Click on "Connect to Google Drive" Button to open a connection.

+6)The first time a browser window will appear asking you to connect to your Google account.

+7)Connect and approve the Google notification.

+8)In order to connect to an other account repeat steps: 2), 4), 5), 6), 7).